apache/echarts-doc/en/tutorial/media-query.md

 <br>
 **Horizontal（horizontal）and vertical（vertical）**

-『narrow appearance』ECharts component（such as `legend`,`visualMap`,`dataZoom`,`timeline` and so on），mostly provide options like『horizontal layout』『vertical layout』.For example, on a narrow and long screen of mobile end,『vertical layout』may be more appropriate；『horizontal layout』may be more appropriate on PC wide screen.
+『narrow appearance』ECharts component（such as `legend`,`visualMap`,`dataZoom`,`timeline` and so on）, mostly provide options like『horizontal layout』『vertical layout』.For example, on a narrow and long screen of mobile end,『vertical layout』may be more appropriate；『horizontal layout』may be more appropriate on PC wide screen.

 Settings of horizontal and vertical layout are usually located in『component』or `orient` or `layout` configuration of『series』, set to `'horizontal'` or `'vertical'`.